 Pros and Cons of Mezzanine Loans for Lenders

-- Interest income: Mezzanine financing has relatively high-interest rates to compensate lenders for the high level of risk.
+- Interest income: Mezzanine financing has relatively high interest rates to compensate lenders for the high level of risk.

 - Low seniority: These loans might not be secured by any physical collateral.
 For example, there might not be liens on property, equipment, or other company assets.
-When the business pays senior debtors, they may deplete any available funds before the mezzanine lenders receive payment.
+When the business pays senior debtors, it may deplete any available funds before the mezzanine lenders receive payment.

 - A mezzanine loan is a form of financing that blends debt and equity.

 - Lenders provide subordinated loans (less-senior than traditional loans), and they potentially receive equity interests as well.